vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 [Here is a list of issues that are candidate for VSecM vTelescopium](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.37.0-candidate+).

 ## Closed Iterations

+### VSecM v0.23.0 (*codename: Cassiopeia*)

+**Feb 01, 2024 – Feb 28, 2024**

+This iteration was focused on improving how **VMware Secrets Manager** logs and reports errors.
+We will also focus on improving the performance of the **VMware Secrets Manager** website.

+* `Secret`less VSecM: Ability to use VMware Secrets Manager **without** relying on Kubernetes `Secret`s.
+This will allow users to use **VMware Secrets Manager** without having to create Kubernetes `Secret`s at all—even for the root keys.
+* Ability to use VSecM across clusters (*multi-cluster federation support*).
+* More automation, and stability improvements.
+* Ability to use an “*init command*” for **VSecM Sentinel** to run before the world starts.
+* Ability to generate pattern-based random secrets.
+* The operator shall be able to export secrets in an encrypted format, and can decrypt them, if they have the right permissions.
+* A public ECR registry to share the untested “*edge*” versions of **VMware Secrets Manager**, for those who like living dangerously.
+* Focus on increasing test coverage.
+* Ability to create Kubernetes `Secret`s without necessarily associating them with a workload.
+* Adding “invalid before” and “expires after” timestamps to secrets, to help with secret rotation.
+* Progress towards Open SSF Best Practices compliance; reaching 97% of the
+  requirements.

 ### VSecM v0.22.0 (*codename: Boötes*)